bcgov/openconsult/Core-consultations-dataset-requirements.md

 Description                                  | TEXT     | A detailed description of the consultation.
 GeographicScope <sup>[2](#note2)</sup>       | TEXT     | In the area in which the consultation is relevant, e.g. "Vancouver", "British Columbia", "Lower mainland", "Strathcona".
 GeographicScopeObject <sup>[2](#note2)</sup> | [GeoJSON](http://geojson.org/geojson-spec.html) | A GeoJSON object representing the location of the application.
 Points, multi-points, polygons and multi-polygons are all acceptable.
-OrganizationName                             | TEXT     | The name of the organization carrying out the consultation.
-For most organizations this will won't change from consultation to consultation.
-For agencies that facilitate consultations for multiple organizations it might.

 <a name="note2">2</a>.
 It is acceptable to provide either `GeographicScope` or `GeographicScopeObject`.
 If both are available both should be provided.